vapoursynth/vapoursynth/doc/functions/video/makefulldiff.rst

 MakeFullDiff
 ============

-.. function::   MakeFullDiff(vnode clipa, vnode clipb)
+.. function::   MakeFullDiff(vnode:all clipa, vnode:all clipb)
    :module: std

    Calculates the difference between *clipa* and *clipb* and outputs a clip with a one higher bitdepth to avoid the clamping or wraparound issues